Cabbages Cabbage, Mustard & Turnip Greens

 Chard

-Chard Chard is not a cabbage, it's a beet green, a member of the Amaranth Family.
+Chard Chard is not a cabbage, it's a beet green, and a member of the Amaranth Family.
+For details see our Chard / Swiss Chard page.

 Collard Greens

-This cabbage originated in the Mediterranean and was grown by the ancient Greeks and Romans who carried it as far north as Scotland.
-Scots took it to the American South where it was adopted by slaves because it could be used like an African green they were accustomed to cooking.
-Collard is probably a corruption of "coleworts" (cabbage plants).
+This cabbage, closely related to Kale, may have originated in Western Asia, but was well known and cultivated by the ancient Greeks and Romans.
+Either the Romans or the Celts carried it as far north as Scotland.
+Scots took it to the American South where it was adopted by slaves because it could be used similarly to African greens they were accustomed to.
+These Collards may not be much used in Scotland today, replaced by Spring Greens.
+These are not the "Collards" of West Africa, which are much more tender (see Kale).
+The name "Collard" is probably a corruption of the old English "coleworts" (cabbage plants).
+Details and Cooking.

 Closely related to Collard Greens, kale comes in various shades of green (mostly dark blue-green) and degrees of curliness.
 Until the Renaissance kale was the dominant cabbage throughout most of Europe and is still much grown there and in North America.
-Curly Kale is the most common form in North American supermarkets but other varieties occasionally appear.
-In Europe kale is often paired with potatoes to accompany sausages or ham.
+Unfortunately, Curly Kale is the most common form in North American supermarkets, but other varieties occasionally appear.
 Kale is considered the highest ranking vegetable for nutrition vs. calories and contains powerful antioxidants.
 Details and Cooking.

 Kohlrabi

-It may look like it belongs with the root cabbages but the "bulb" is actually a swollen stem so it's all "greens".
-The leaves can be used along with the stem, which is similar to broccoli stem but sweeter.
+It may look like it belongs with the root cabbages but the "bulb" is actually a swollen stem, so it's all "greens".
+The leaves are quite edible but take long simmering to be tender.
+The bulb is similar to broccoli stem but sweeter.
 Generally these are eaten fairly small because they become woody as they grow larger, about 2 inches in the spring and 4 inches in the fall.
 Cultivar Gigante is still edible in larger sizes.
 Young kohlrabi can be eaten raw in salads as well as being cooked.
+Details and Cooking.

 Mustard Greens